Angel & Faith

 And wouldn't you know, Mother Superior turns out to be Drusilla!

-Angel is utterly speechless (which blows a hole in my interpretation of Angel's consternation earlier -- he's clearly as surprised as I am, so I can only think the look he through on page 17 was actually just him being bothered by returning to a church where he knew he was going to be reliving some bad memories).
+Angel is utterly speechless (which blows a hole in my interpretation of Angel's consternation earlier -- he's clearly as surprised as I am, so I can only think the look he threw on page 17 was actually just him being bothered by returning to a church where he knew he was going to be reliving some bad memories).

 But enough of that, we skip back on over to the pub to see Nadira getting up in middle-aged-guy's face with hostile suspicion.